 “I think we’re already successful,” she said.
 “We have all been dedicated to the mission to create robust, ergonomic technology.
 That’s already proven.
 OnLume recently delivered a bench top imaging system to help scientists studying wound healing at UW-Madison.
 They believe the ability to target particular types of tissues with fluorescent imaging is going to be instrumental in helping them better understand the process of healing at the most fundamental level.
 That proves the efficacy of our technology – as well as the fact it has reach beyond surgery.”

 “But, what keeps me up at night,” she continued, “is I want the OnLume Imaging System to be used in multiple, additional surgical specialties including nerve mapping and cancer surgeries – as soon as possible.
 My own family has experience with the uncertainties in and morbidities resulting from cancer surgery due to the limits of the standard of care.
 It’s hard not to be anxious when you know the tools we’ve had a hand in developing can be used to resolve these problems.”

-The ties that bind the OnLume team, those University of Wisconsin-Madison roots that began in Uselmann’s graduate work and resulted in proof-of-concept development at the Morgridge Fab Lab as well as patent filings through The Wisconsin Alumni Research Foundation (WARF), continue to blossom and bear fruit today.
+The ties that bind the OnLume team, those UW-Madison roots that began in Dr. Uselmann’s graduate work and resulted in proof-of-concept development at the Morgridge Fab Lab as well as patent filings through the Wisconsin Alumni Research Foundation (WARF), continue to blossom and bear fruit today.

 “The OnLume science team is an incredibly talented, inspired group”, said James A. Bowman, OnLume’s CEO.
 “In my experience leading medical device companies, success stems from the confluence of those two qualities.
 The innovations this team has developed is inspiring and fundamentally important – helping to improve patient outcomes, reduce complications and reduce healthcare costs.”